 Post-surgical adhesions most commonly cause small bowel obstruction.
 Incarcerated hernias are the second most common etiology.
-Other common etiologies include malignancy, inflammatory bowel disease (Crohn), stool impaction, foreign bodies, and volvulus.
+Other common etiologies include malignancy, inflammatory bowel disease (Crohn disease), stool impaction, foreign bodies, and volvulus.
 In the pediatric population, common causes include congenital atresia, pyloric stenosis, other congenital anomalies, and intussusception.

-Twisting of the bowel leads to proximal bowel distention and distal bowel decompression.
-Initially, peristalsis may increase, leading to frequency bowel movements.
-Distention of the proximal bowel may lead to vomiting.
+Twisting of the intestine leads to proximal bowel distention and distal bowel decompression.
+Initially, peristalsis may increase, leading to frequent bowel movements.
+Vomiting may occur due to the proximal bowel distention.
 The twisted bowel will first cut off venous blood flow and lead to bowel wall edema and inflammation.
 The third spacing of fluid often occurs as well.
 The thickened and inflamed bowel wall is at risk for ischemia and bacterial translocation.
 Bacterial translocation can cause peritonitis and bacteremia, most commonly from Escherichia coli.
 As the bowel further twists, the arterial flow will be cut off, leading to bowel ischemia and eventually perforation, peritonitis, and death if untreated.

-History of previous abdominal surgeries, inflammatory bowel disease, malignancy, or a hernia is a critical point to ascertain.
-Patients often present with complaints of abdominal pain, distention, nausea, and vomiting.
-Abdominal pain may be progressive or intermittent.
-Patients may have constipation or obstipation but could also have flatus and even loose bowel movements.
+The patient may have a history of previous abdominal surgeries, inflammatory bowel disease, malignancy, or a hernia at a certain point in time.
+The most common presentation includes complaints of abdominal pain, distention, nausea, and vomiting.
+The abdominal pain may be progressive or intermittent in nature.
+It may be associated with constipation or obstipation with or without flatus and even loose bowel movements.

-Bowel sounds may be reduced and high pitched.
-Abdominal tenderness on exam may be diffuse or focal.
-Distention may be present.
-Signs of peritonitis such as rebound, guarding, and rigidity are late findings which may be present depending on the time of presentation.
+The bowel sounds may be reduced and high pitched.
+Abdominal tenderness on physical examination may be diffuse or focal with the presence of distention.
+There may be signs of peritonitis such as rebound, guarding, and rigidity and signify late findings that may be present depending on the time of presentation.
 Evaluation for hernias, surgical scars, masses including in the rectum and fecal impactions may demonstrate the possible etiology.
-Additionally, patients can present with symptoms and signs of dehydration and sepsis.
+There may be signs and symptoms of dehydration and sepsis as well.

-Small bowel obstruction may be diagnosed with physical exam alone, but often further diagnostics are required for surgical evaluation and management.
-While traditionally a physical exam was used to diagnose small bowel obstruction, the invention of computed tomography has greatly improved the accuracy and characterization of this disease.
-X-ray is often used as a supplementary imaging modality; however, ultrasound is more sensitive and specific than an x-ray.
+Small bowel obstruction may be diagnosed with a physical examination alone, but often further diagnostics are required for surgical evaluation and management.
+While traditionally, a physical examination was used to diagnose small bowel obstruction, the invention of computed tomography (CT) has dramatically improved the accuracy and characterization of this disease.
+Radiographs are often used as a supplementary imaging modality; however, ultrasound is more sensitive and specific than radiographs.
 Additionally, ultrasound does not result in radiation exposure and has the benefit of rapid and serial examinations.

-CT is the gold standard imaging modality in many centers of care.
-Intravenous contrast should be used if the patient has normal renal function and does not have a contraindication.
-If the patient has subnormal renal function, a non-contrast study may be obtained, but consultation with the radiologist to determine the optimal study is best.
-Oral contrast is most often unnecessary in the evaluation of small bowel obstruction as it can lead to delayed diagnosis and complications.
-Magnetic resonance imaging may be appropriate in specific circumstances such as young patients who have had multiple computed tomography evaluations previously.
+A computed tomography scan of the abdomen is the gold standard imaging modality.
+Intravenous (IV) contrast should be used if the patient has a normal renal function and does not have a contraindication.
+If the patient has a subnormal renal function, a non-contrast study may be obtained.
+A consultation with a radiology provider should be done, which study should be performed.
+Oral contrast is unnecessary in evaluating small bowel obstruction as it can lead to delayed diagnosis and complications.
+Magnetic resonance imaging (MRI) may be appropriate for young patients who had multiple computed tomography scans performed previously.

-Ultrasound is not a replacement for CT and should not delay surgical consultation.
-However, it is useful in the instances when it can facilitate diagnosis, surgical consultation, and rule out other diagnoses.
+Ultrasound is not a replacement for computed tomography scan and should not delay surgical consultation.
+It is useful in cases where it can facilitate diagnosis, surgical consultation, and rule out other causes.

-Typical laboratory studies also need to be sent to evaluate for bowel ischemia, inflammation, extent of dehydration, pre-operative care, and to rule out possible confounding diagnoses.
-These may include a complete blood count, lactic acid, complete metabolic profile, urine studies, and coagulation studies.
+Routine laboratory studies also need to be sent to evaluate for bowel ischemia, inflammation, the degree of dehydration, and to rule out concomitant diagnoses.
+These may include a complete blood count (CBC), lactic acid, complete metabolic profile (CMP), urine studies, and coagulation studies.